ziloka/xZone/BUILD_FROM_SOURCE.md

 	cd build
 	cmake ..
 	cmake --build .
-- Trying to execute fastPubEx1.exe but it retursn `cannot find opencv_world411d.dll` ?
+- Trying to execute fastPubEx1.exe but it returns `cannot find opencv_world411d.dll` ?
 	Copy the opencv_world411d.dll from $(PKG)/opencv/build/install/x64/vc16/bin to the same directory as the fastPubEx1.exe executable
 - cv::impl::DynamicLib::libraryLoad load opencv_videoio_gstreamer411_64.dll => FAILED?
 	Copy the opencv_videoio_ffmpeg411_64.dll from $(PKG)/opencv/build/install/x64/vc16/bin to the same directory as the fastPubEx1.exe executable